Rule Changes Effective

 and associated conference rooms in the Louisville Division.

-that all persons
+be advised that all persons

 entering the Gene Snyder Courthouse in Louisville, as well as